 - Instead of using a can of pureed pumpkin, you can use fresh pumpkin.

-- Dip too soft?
+- Is your creamy pumpkin cheesecake dip too soft?
 Refrigerate it for 30 minutes.

 - Pumpkin Dip too thick or not easily dippable?
 Let it sit out on the counter for a bit.